-The requirements in this "Club Licensing Manual" have therefore been set by the IFA as is applicable to football in Northern Ireland; however it incorporates the principles of the UEFA Club Licensing Manual.
-This manual was approved by the IFA Board in October 2021 and applies to and for clubs wishing to attain a Championship Club Licence or Promotion Licence for participation in Season 2022/23.
+The requirements in this "Club Licensing Manual" have therefore been set by the IFA as is applicable to football in Northern Ireland; however, it incorporates the principles of the UEFA Club Licensing Manual.
+This manual was approved by the IFA Board in October 2022 and applies to and for clubs wishing to attain a Women's Premiership Licence for the season 2023.
 The Manual is divided into two main sections.

 The first section addresses and details the roles of the licensor, the licence applicant and the licensing bodies; it also explains the core process that is applied.
-The second section categorises in the five chapters the club licensing criteria that have to be fulfilled.
+The second section categorises in the five chapters the club licensing criteria that must be fulfilled.
 They are as follows: sporting criteria, infrastructure criteria, personnel and administrative criteria, legal criteria and financial criteria.
 Each criterion is graded according to its level of importance ("A", "B" or "C").